corda/corda/docs/source/firewall-configuration-file.rst

    :alternateArtemisBrokerAddresses: Optionally if there are multiple Artemis broker address e.g. for hot-cold node deployment, then additional hosts and ports may be included in a list.

-   :customSSLConfiguration:  The default behaviour is that the outgoing ``TLS/AMQP 1.0`` connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``)
+   :customSSLConfiguration:  The default behaviour is that the outgoing ``TLS 1.2/AMQP 1.0`` connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``)
         and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
 However, distinct KeyStores may be configured in this section:

         :keyStorePassword: The password for the TLS KeyStore and private keys within the KeyStore.

         :trustStorePassword: The password for TLS TrustStore.

-        :sslKeystore: The path to the KeyStore file to use in outgoing ``TLS/AMQP 1.0`` connections.
+        :sslKeystore: The path to the KeyStore file to use in outgoing ``TLS 1.2/AMQP 1.0`` connections.

-        :trustStoreFile: The path to the TrustStore file to use in outgoing ``TLS/AMQP 1.0`` connections.
+        :trustStoreFile: The path to the TrustStore file to use in outgoing ``TLS 1.2/AMQP 1.0`` connections.

         :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.